kiewic/PowerBI-WaffleChart/Capabilities/DataViewMappings.md

 ![](../images/DataViewMappingResultSingle.png)

-##Categorical Data Mapping
+## Categorical Data Mapping

 Categorical data mapping is used to get one or two independent grouping of data.

 **Example 1**
-Here is the definition from our previous example on DataRoles..
+Here is the definition from our previous example on DataRoles.
 ```json
 "dataRole":[
     {